open-source-tabletop/cadence-website/docs/index.md

 ---

-## Cadence is a modern tabletop wargame ruleset designed to be **lightweight**, **miniatures agnostic**, **community owned**, and **flexible** enough to be used in a wide variety of games.
+Cadence is a modern tabletop wargame ruleset designed to be **lightweight**, **miniatures agnostic**, **community owned**, and **flexible** enough to be used in a wide variety of games.
 You will find both the Core Rules to the game here as well as a number of games that you can try across a variety of settings.
 Beyond that you can create your own games and contribute to the development of the system and its games.
+{ .feature}

 <div class="grid cards" markdown>